JGIBristol/ask-jgi-handbook/pages/managers/recruitment.md

 This section outlines the procedure for advertising and recruiting new Ask-JGI student cohorts.

-Recruitment takes place annually (new cohort starting in Septemeber), but we are happy to receive speculative applications all year round.
+Recruitment takes place annually (new cohort starting in October), but we are happy to receive speculative applications all year round.

 The recruitment call from the previous year is available on the JGI